 Congratulations!
-You've just created your first Python program.
+You've just created your first Python program. print is a function that writes whatever is inside the brackets out to the console-we'll use it more later.

 1.4 Your Second Python program...the same again?

 Python programs wouldn't be all that useful if you had to type the commands every single time you wanted to do something-or if you wrote a program for someone, and they had to type it in before they could use it.